bendalab/thunderfish/docs/pulses.md

 ![lkj](img/BGM_width.png)
 ##### Feature extraction
-Not only is the EOD width a useful feature for classifying EODs, it is also proportional to the entire EOD width, of which an estimate is desired to extract EOD waveforms.
-Therefore, after the first clustering step, EOD snippets are extracted from the recording for each width cluster, where the total snippet width is proportional (3w&#771;) to the median width of the EODs in that cluster.
+Not only is the EOD peak-trough width a useful feature for classifying EODs, it is also proportional to the entire EOD width, of which an estimate is desired to extract EOD waveforms.
+Therefore, after the first clustering step, EOD snippets are extracted around all EOD peaks and troughs for each width cluster, where the total snippet widths are proportional (3w&#771;) to the median peak-trough width of the EODs in that cluster.

 In some recordings, EOD pulses are sparse and have a very good SNR.
 In this case, it is desirable to be strict in the following clustering steps, as in these conditions, it would be possible to separate EODs that are very similar in shape.
-If the signal to noise ratio (SNR) is bad, e.g. due to low quality recording devices, pulsefish that are far away from the recording device, 60Hz noise, wavefish EODs and/or an abundance of electric fish in general, setting clustering thresholds that are too strict might result either in single pulsefish that are classified in multiple EOD clusters or in pulsefish that are not clustered at all.
+If the signal to noise ratio (SNR) is low, e.g. due to low quality recording devices, pulsefish that are far away from the recording device, 60Hz noise, wavefish EODs and/or an abundance of electric fish in general, setting clustering thresholds that are too strict might result either in single pulsefish that are classified in multiple EOD clusters or in pulsefish that are not clustered at all.
 Therefore, a SNR is computed for each EOD snippet, by dividing the EOD height by the background activity amplitude.
 The background activity amplitude is here defined as the absolute amplitude difference between the first and the last instance of each EOD snippet.

-make figure with one EOD snippet..

 #### Height

--> explain why I do gaussian clustering on height (and not dbscan)
+Now that all EOD snippets are extracted, one could cluster the EODs by their shape and height.
+However, automating cluster parameters at this point is tricky.
+As all EOD snippets contain multiple datapoints, the cluster space becomes multi-dimensional.
+Computing another BGM model in this space is possible and would be suitable as this method handles variable cluster densities well, due to the sigma fit that can be different for each Gaussian.
+To actually perform this clustering method on multi-dimensional data, on the other hand, a lot of computing time is needed as increasing dimensionality increases the search space for the model.
+The model could easily be stuck in local optima and would need to be run multiple times to obtain reliable results.
+Another drawback is for using a BGM for this clustering step is that it does not account for noise and will either create a new cluster for noisy snippets or, even worse, include noise within the actual pulse EOD clusters.

+Consequently, regarding EOD shape, a distance-based clustering method is desired.
+DBSCAN is such a clustering method, which also performs well in discarding noise.
+For the DBSCAN method, two parameters are needed, of which one is the minimum distance between two points in cluster space for them to be identified as neighboring points.
+As this parameter is fixed for all clusters, all clusters should have similar densities.
+When taking the absolute distance between EOD snippets however, EODs with higher amplitudes will have be more distant in cluster space than EODs with lower amplitudes.
+This results in varying cluster densities, which complicates automating DBSCAN clustering.
+One could solve this issue by normalizing all EOD snippets.
+This again causes two problems.
+First of all, low amplitude EODs will show lower SNR ratios.
+If these EODs are normalized, the noise within these snippets scales linearly with the snippet.
+Cluster densities will now be variable not due to amplitude differences but due to SNR differences.
+Secondly, and most importantly, the EOD height is completely ignored when clustering, even though this contains valuable information on the pulsefish position.
+These issues are solved by computing two further clustering steps: one on height, which is a one-dimentional feature on which a BGM can be computed, and one further step on EOD shape where DBSCAN is used.

+The relation between distance to the recording electrode and recorded EOD amplitude is negative and non-linear.
+In an oversimplified way, the electric field over distance is proportional to 1/r<sup>3</sup>, where r signifies the distance to the electric source.
+For stationary fish, the recorded EOD amplitude should be stable and somewhat Gaussian.
+Because of the non-linear relation between distance and EOD amplitude, fish that are closer to the recording electrode will have a more variable EOD amplitudes than fish that are further away from the recording electrode.
+To account for this variance bias, clustering is done on the logarithm of the EOD amplitudes.

+A BGM model is used to cluster on the logarithm of the EOD heights, where a mixture of ten Gaussians is fit to the distribution.
+Then, all EOD height clusters with a median height similarity of 10% are merged.
+If the inverse SNR is higher than 10%, the background noise could have influenced the EOD height distribution resulting in a higher EOD amplitude variance.
+To avoid splitting such clusters in half, additionally, all clusters with a median height similarity of 1/SNR are merged.

 ![lkj](img/BGM_height_0.png)

 #### Shape

--> normalization
--> pca
+There are two sets of EOD snippets, one that is EOD peak centered and one that is EOD trough centered.
+Depending on the relative orientation between pulsefish and electrode, EOD pulse activity could be centered either around the most significant EOD peak or trough, or around the midpoint of the most significant EOD peak and trough.
+Either of the snippet sets could convey most information on the EOD shape and result in the most reliable EOD clusters, thus clustering is performed on both snippets sets.
+The resulting clusters are merged later on.

+Clustering on EOD shape is done by using <a href="https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html" target="_blank">DBSCAN</a>.
+As explained earlier, uniform cluster densities are desired and therefore, some normalization step is required.
+After normalizing the EOD snippets, the first five principle components are computed and used as features for clustering.
+This dimensionality reduction results in an improved computing time, standardizes the DBSCAN input dimensionality, and makes sure that only the most important features of the EODs are considered for clustering.

+### Normalization and feature extraction

+The first normalization step gets rid of any background activity.
+Then, the mean of the EOD is subtracted.
+Lastly, all EOD snippets are multiplied by a factor so that their absolute integral equals one.

+Then, PCA is done on all snippets, and the first five PCs are used for clustering.

+#### DBSCAN

+DBSCAN requires two parameters: epsilon and minp.

 -> DBSCAN

 -> how do I choose features?